TheRonzor/ExampleProject/README.md

 `figures/`: Any pre-prepared output should be stored in clearly labeled directories.
 You should also provide a high-level description of what these files are here.
 As discussed in class, this should contain both .html and .png versions of your figures.

 `src/`: This directory contains the code and other resources used to make the thing that could have been a rock.
-Usually, we put code, images, and other things that the user does not need to worry themselves with into a directory called `src`.
+Usually, we put code, databases, images, and other things that the user does not need to worry themselves with into a directory called `src`.

 If there were actual files in here, I would provide a high-level description of what the code in each file is for.
 I would also be sure that the code itself is well-documented (i.e., all functions are type-hinted, contain docstrings, and have ample comments throughout the code).
 The only time I would deviate from this rule is _if I did not care about my readers being able to understand my code._